-In today’s marketplace paid media is necessary to reach out to your target audience and fulfil your brand goals.
+In today’s marketplace paid media is necessary to reach out to your target market and fulfil your brand goals.
 Both are the paid forms of content and are a subset of content marketing that helps you with your goals.
 So, whether Sponsored content or Native content is great for your brand?
 This totally depends on a company’s marketing strategy and objectives.